The Death of Employee Loyalty In The Workplace: Who Is To Blame? – 2024

 Well… The millennials have done it again!
 They’ve gone and killed employee loyalty!
 The whole concept!

-Millennials put the final nail in the coffin of employee loyalty the same way Limb Bizkit destroyed rock music in the 2000s.
+Millennials put the final nail in the coffin of employee loyalty the same way Limp Bizkit destroyed rock music in the 2000s.
 Or at least that is what some human resources professionals might have you believe.

 After a rough 2023, dealing with issues such as recruiting Gen-Z or the resurgence of quiet quitting, the outrage over the so-called death of employee loyalty is now stronger than ever: